xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 3. Once created, browse to the Account, and select "Containers" in the sidebar.
 4. Create a new container called "bacpac".
 5. Open Azure Data Studio and connect to the "on-premise" database using the details provided by your tutor.
-6. Right click on the database and chose "Data-tier Application Wizard".
+6. Right click on the database and choose "Data-tier Application Wizard".
 7. Follow the steps to create a `.bacpac` backup of the database, and name it "database.bacpac".
 8. Upload the file ("database.bacpac") to the container and account you just created.